tuupola/php-docker-k8s/README.md

 Examples how to run [Slim Framework](https://www.slimframework.com/) with Docker and Kubernetes.
 Same setups should work with any PHP application.
 Subfolders have their own more specific README.

+## Setups
+### Apache + MariaDB

+[The simplest possible setup](apache/).
+PHP 8.1 as Apache an module and MariaDB in separate containers.
+This setup also has a Kubernetes example.

+### NGINX + PHP-FPM + MariaDB

+[The fashionable setup](nginx-phpfpm/).
+PHP 8.1 as PHP-FPM reverse proxied by NGINX and MariaDB as database.
+All in separate containers.
+This setup also has a Kubernetes example.

+### Caddy + Apache + MariaDB

+[Modern simple setup](caddy-apache/).
+Caddy as a reverse proxy in front of PHP 8.1 as an Apache module and MariaDB as the database.
+All in separate containers.
+With Docker Caddy handles TLS automatically.
+There is no Kubernetes example.
+With Kubernetes you would use ingress instead of manually installed Caddy.

+### Caddy + PHP-FPM + MariaDB

+[Modern setup](caddy-phpfpm/).
+PHP 8.1 as PHP-FPM reverse proxied by Caddy and MariaDB as database.
+All in separate containers.
+With Docker Caddy handles TLS automatically.
+TODO: add Kubernetes example.

+### Traefik + Apache + MariaDB

+[Enterprisey setup](traefik-apache/).
+Traefik as reverse proxy in front of PHP 8.1 as Apache an module and MariaDB as the database.
+With Docker Traefik handles TLS automatically.
+There is no Kubernetes example.
+With Kubernetes you would use ingress instead of manually installed Traefik.

 ## Docker Compose

 Use docker compose for development.
 The application source is bindmounted into the container so edits can be seen instantly.